rocjs/roc-package-web-app-react/GUIDE.md

 import style from './style.scss?modules=false';
 ```

 Styling components is an area with a lot of differing opinions and available options in the community.
 Using the plugin as-is will **save you a lot of time** unless you strictly need something else.
+If you prefer `less` there is a plugin that you can install instead; [roc-plugin-style-less](https://github.com/rocjs/roc-plugin-style-less).

 ## Special variables